Blotch3D/EqFinder/README.md

  --etc--

-Then Within a few milliseconds the program will discover Maxwell's solution for the speed of light:
+Then within a few milliseconds the program will discover Maxwell's solution for the speed of light:

 p^-1  *  u^-1  *  c^2    =   1.000 (no units)